jeancochrane/jeancochrane.com/content/pages/thrivezones.md

 thumbnail: /static/images/work/thrivezones/zone-map.png
 work_url: https://retailthrivezones.com

-Through to the City of Chicago’s Retail Thrive Zones program, businesses in low-income neighborhoods are eligible for big breaks on their property taxes.
+With the City of Chicago’s Retail Thrive Zones program, businesses in low-income neighborhoods are eligible for big breaks on their property taxes.
 But **the program requirements can be a headache**: properties qualify for different incentives based on a complicated formula that takes into account their geographic location,